 The process typically involves:

-- Identifying all trust liabilities, including debts and outstanding bills.
+- Identifying all trust liabilities, including any outstanding professional fees, tax due to HMRC, and any other debts.

 Distribution Rules